+There were detailed individual patient notes available, with evidence of excellent record keeping processes.
 There were good document formats in place covering skin type, consent to treatment and medical history.

-All of the patients who completed questionnaire confirmed that they had been given a patch test before they received any treatment.
+All patients who completed a questionnaire confirmed that they had been given a patch test before they received any treatment.